Distributed Algorithms for Internet-of-Things-enabled Prosumer Markets: A Control Theoretic Perspective

-We are interested in sharing economy markets in which communities of so called {\em prosumers} that both produce and consume resources \cite{Ritzer2010, Patel2017}.
-Such markets are emerging rapidly in the energy sector \cite{Inderberg2018, Schill2017}, but also in other areas such as shared mobility \cite{Grijalva2011}.
-Prosumer markets have been classified according to three network architectures \cite{Parag2016}\footnote{In the network architectures, {\em p} represents a prosumer.}.
+{\em Prosumers} are the agents that both produce and consume resources \cite{Ritzer2010, Patel2017}.
+We are interested in prosumer markets that facilitate a community of prosumers for distributed production and consumption.
+Such markets are emerging rapidly in energy sector \cite{Inderberg2018, Schill2017}, but also in other areas such as shared mobility \cite{Grijalva2011}.
+Parag and Sovacool \cite{Parag2016} classify prosumer markets according to three network architectures \footnote{In the network architectures, {\em p} represents a prosumer.}.

-\begin{itemize} \item[(i)] {\em Prosumer-to-prosumer model:} In this peer-to-peer model, prosumers interact directly with each other as depicted in Figure \ref{Diag_PPmodel}.
+\begin{itemize} \item[(i)] {\em Prosumer-to-prosumer model:} In this peer-to-peer model, prosumers interact (buy or sell resource) directly with each other as depicted in Figure \ref{Diag_PPmodel}.
 This model is widespread.
 For example, consider the case of car sharing platform Turo.
-Here, car owners list their cars on the Turo sharing platform and the riders book the cars of their choice through this platform for a certain period of time and for a fee.
+Here, car owners list their cars on Turo sharing platform, and the riders book the cars of their choice through this platform for a certain period with a fee.
 A similar, peer-to-peer model is proposed in \cite{Zhang2018} for energy trading in microgrids.

-\item[(ii)] {\em Prosumer to firm model: } In this model, prosumers interact with a local firm directly.
-There are two types of prosumer to firm models, in the first model the prosumers are connected to local firm which may be connected to the main firm as presented in Figure \ref{Pro_model2}(a) and in the second model the prosumers are connected to the local firm which works in isolation as depicted in Figure \ref{Pro_model2}(b).
-For example, suppose in the first model prosumers produce energy from renewable sources and are connected to a microgrid.
-A prosumer satisfies its energy needs from the microgrid, and if it produces energy more than its need then it can return excess energy to the microgrid, this microgrid may be connected to the main grid.
-Example of the second model is Island grid in which prosumers and microgrid work together to fulfill the energy need of the Island.
+\item[(ii)] {\em Prosumer-to-firm model:} In this model, prosumers interact with a local firm directly.
+There are two types of prosumer to firm models, {\em prosumer-to-interconnected-firm} model, and {\em prosumer-to-isolated-firm} model.
+In the prosumer-to-interconnected-firm model, prosumers are connected to a local firm, which may be connected to the main firm as presented in Figure \ref{Pro_model2}(a).
+For example, suppose that prosumers produce energy from renewable sources and are connected to a microgrid.
+A prosumer satisfies its energy needs from the microgrid and the energy it produces.
+If the prosumer produces more energy than it needs; then, it can return excess energy to the microgrid, this microgrid may be connected to the main grid.
+Whereas, in the prosumer-to-isolated-firm model, prosumers are connected to the local firm, which works in isolation as depicted in Figure \ref{Pro_model2}(b).
+Example of the prosumer-to-isolated-firm model is Island microgrid \cite{Ribeiro2011} in which prosumers and microgrid work together to fulfill the energy need of prosumers in the Island.